 Before we get started, you’ll either need to log out of your site or use incognito mode/private browsing mode.
 This is because, by default, MonsterInsights doesn’t track logged in users to ensure site owners do not skew their own Google Analytics data.

 There are a few different ways to check your site for Google Analytics tracking code.

-The first and easiest method is to view the source code of your site and look for the MonsterInsights tag.
+The best method to check your site for your tracking code is to view the source code of your site and look for the MonsterInsights tag.